Donandrade/authenticationANDdiagnostics/README.md

 # authenticationANDdiagnostics
-Analysis for the selection of genetic targets aiming at product authentication and diagnosis in a broader context.
+This repository focuses on the analysis for the selection of genetic targets aiming at product authentication and diagnosis in a broader context.

-HRM Analysis
+## MODULE TO HRM ANALYSIS

-This repository contains an R script (`hrm_analysis/m144.R`) for performing High-Resolution Melting (HRM) analysis on raw data.
-The script processes HRM data, calculates dissimilarity matrices, based on Genotype Confidence Percentage (**GCP**) performs hierarchical clustering, and generates various plots.
+This module is based on an R script (hrm_analysis/m144.R) for performing High-Resolution Melting (HRM) analysis on raw data.
+The script processes HRM data, calculates dissimilarity matrices, performs hierarchical clustering based on Genotype Confidence Percentage (GCP), and generates various plots.

 ## Dependencies